mabq/arch-base/README.md

-# Basic Archlinux installation with Ansible
+# Ansible Arch Installation Script

 I like Archlinux a lot but I don't like to manually install it every time.
 To automate my setup I created 2 Ansible scripts: